 “What do you mean?”

 “I mean it’s not funny.”
 She forced a smile.
 “Okay, let’s start over.
 I must have your tag here somewhere.”

 “It’s Ed Turner.”
 He leaned in for a closer look at the name tags.
 “Do you need to see my ID?”
 This was getting ridiculous.
 He reached for his billfold, then remembered it was gone.
 Damn, it had also contained his invitation.

 Dottie stopped again.
 “Just a minute,” she said, now turning businesslike.
 She scowled at him, then stood abruptly and darted around a curtain behind the table.
 She returned a moment later with a big hulk of a guy.
 He’d probably been a football player.
 Ed didn’t recognize him, and the man didn’t introduce himself.

 “Excuse me, sir, but your humor’s a bit off base,” the man said.
 “Why don’t you just head on down the road?
 Okay?”
 He placed his hands on his hips like a bouncer who wasn’t in the mood to take any crap.

-Ed chewed his lip and felt his face redden with a mixture of confusion, embarrassment, and anger.
+Ed felt his face redden with a mixture of confusion, embarrassment, and anger.
 He wasn’t one to make a scene, and it was tempting to just leave.
 But hell, he’d come this far.
 He leaned forward over his cane.
 “Look,” he said, “I’m here for the fiftieth.
 I was a student at Sentinel, class of sixty-eight.
 Ed Turner.
 I received an invitation.
 I don’t see what the problem is.”

 The big guy raised his eyebrows, ran a hand over his crew cut, then blew out a big breath.
 He leaned over the folding table toward Ed, a lean that could be taken as aggressive.
 “The problem is, you’re pulling our chain and you know it.
 Now, please—”